solarvoyager/Nummy/README.md

 ## Nummy 💎

-Nummy is a web application that shows your applications' logs and exceptions, request & response logs in one place using theese packages:
+Nummy is a web application that shows your applications logs and exceptions, request & response logs in one place using theese packages:

 [Nummy.CodeLogger](https://www.nuget.org/packages/Nummy.CodeLogger) - to log any information you need